Skip to main content

 Catastrophic Coverage

 Catastrophic health plans have low monthly premiums and very high deductibles.
 They may be an affordable way to protect yourself from worst-case scenarios, like getting seriously sick or injured, but you pay for most routine medical expenses yourself.
-Catastrophic plans are only available to those under age 30 or individuals who qualify for a hardship exemption or affordability exemption.
+Catastrophic plans are only available to those under the age of 30 or individuals who qualify for a hardship exemption or affordability exemption.
 If you are eligible to buy a catastrophic plan, you will see them displayed when you compare plans on the marketplace.
 Please note that catastrophic health coverage is different from accident, critical illness, or short-term plans, which are not qualified health insurance plans for ICHRA reimbursement.

 Medicare

-In order to qualify for participation in the ICHRA, you must have Medicare Parts A and B or Medicare Part C. As long as you have either Part A+B (together) or Part C, then you can also claim reimbursement for all Medicare plans and supplements tax-free through ICHRA.
+To qualify for participation in the ICHRA, you must have Medicare Parts A and B or Medicare Part C. As long as you have either Part A+B (together) or Part C, then you can also claim reimbursement for all Medicare plans and supplements tax-free through ICHRA.

 Student Health Insurance